Rongbuk Monastery - The highest monastery in the world

 On the road from Tingri County to the EBC, without any bus running through, Rongbuk Monastery can only be reached from Shegar Town (also known as New Tingri town) by private car for about 2 hours driving.
 To get to Rongbuk Monastery, your car has to climb over several mountains and cover the winding road.

 Transfer to EBC from RongbukSince all private vehicles are not allowed to drive futher to the Base Camp from Rongbuk Monastery usually, and only to stop at the car park nearby the monastery.
-And transfer mini-bus (eco-bus) or a local horse cart to the camp.
+And transfer by mini-bus (eco-bus) to the the base camp.
 Also if you are in full of energy, make a 2-hour hiking up to the base camp is memorable trip.
 In the extremely cold weather, the eco-bus will stop running and private cars are permitted to run to EBC.

 Rongbuk Monastery Background